-- On True Blood, Bill is forced to turn a terrified teenaged girl as punishment for protecting Sookie.
-It is implied that the vampires think this will be agonizing torture to the girl, but as soon as she realizes that she's no longer under the thumb of her ultra-religious and abusive father, she becomes insufferable.
-Bill and Eric pass her back and forth to get rid of her.
-(She does eventually get better, but it's amazing nobody shoved her out in daylight before her attitude improved.)
+- On True Blood, Bill Compton is forced to turn the teenaged Jessica Hamby into a vampire, as punishment for staking Longshadow.
+It is implied that the vampires think this will be agonizing torture to Jessica...until she realizes that this means she'll no longer under the thumb of her ultra-religious and abusive father, at which point she becomes insufferable.
+Bill and Eric at first pass her back and forth to get rid of her.
+She does eventually get better, but it's amazing nobody shoved her out in daylight before her attitude improved.

 - The Nanny:

 Maxwell: (paraphrased) Ms. Fine, the bank robber drove off with your mother as a hostage!